 Run Conda commands in Windows Powershell

-Learn how to run conda commands directly in Windows PowerShell, enhancing your workflow efficiency.
-By default, Windows PowerShell doesn’t support Conda commands, which can be frustrating when working with Jupyter Lab or other Python development tools.
+Learn how to run conda commands directly in Windows PowerShell.
+By default, Windows PowerShell doesn’t support conda commands, which can be frustrating when working with Jupyter Lab or other Python development tools.

 Step-by-Step Guide